 Back injuries, joint problems, or chronic pain can all be causes of an abnormal gait in veterans.
 Accidents or simple wear and tear, while you were in the service, can show up years later in a limp or frequent stumbling while you walk.
 Every time you take a step, you’re activating more than just your legs and feet.

 There are many different systems that must work collectively to create a normal stride.
 If your coordination, balance, strength, or sensation is altered in any way, it can cause what’s known as an abnormal gait.

 Are you a veteran experiencing this condition?
-There can be a lot of ways to service-connect an abnormal gait for veterans’ disability benefits.
+There are many ways a veteran could service connect their abnormal gait for VA disability benefits.
 Understanding abnormal gait begins with knowing the signs and recognizing the symptoms.

 In this article about VA ratings for abnormal gait:

 - Is your abnormal gait related to your service?

 - How does the VA rate abnormal gait and related injuries?